Advice for manufacturers and suppliers: blind safety

 What manufacturers and retailers need to know

-Window coverings with cords – including blinds, roman blinds, roller shades and curtains with a pull-cord – have caused the accidental death of 6 young children in New Zealand between 2010 and 2019.
+Window coverings with cords – including blinds, roman blinds, roller shades and curtains with a pull-cord – have caused the accidental death of 7 young children in New Zealand since 2008.

 To protect Aotearoa's young children, the safest window coverings have no exposed pull cords or inner cords – including cords against the back of the fabric, which can be equally as deadly.